sansin5982/Statistics-with-R/Chi-squared-test.md

 The total number of observations is the sum of the counts in both regions, which is 200.
-We can calculate the proportion of each category in both regions by adding the counts in both regions and dividing by the total number of observations.
+We can calculate the proportion of each category in both regions by adding the counts in both regions and dividing them by the total number of observations.
 Using this information, we can calculate the expected frequency for each category in each region:

 <table>
 <thead>